jaxsonpd/custom-can-protocol/README.md

 A light-weight custom can bus like packet format for use in limited power applications

-There are two implementions a rust a c.
+There are two implementions in rust or c.

-The c implementation uses cmake and cab be included like any other library. the packet processing module for the c implementation is limited to a certain number of identifiers which can be seen in custom_can_protocol/packet.c.
+The c implementation uses cmake and can be included like any other library.
+The packet processing module for the c implementation is limited to a certain number of identifiers which can be seen in custom_can_protocol/packet.c.

-the rust can be included using cargo git or by linking a local library.
+The rust implementation can be included using cargo git or by linking a local library.

+The libraries are generally layed out with the following methods:

+- packet verifier - verify that a packet is correct.
+- packet compilier - compile a packet to send
+- packet sender - write a packet to stream
+- packet receive - read a packet from stream

+- packet register callback - register a packet
+- packet process - process a packet calling the relevant callback

 ## Protocol Definitions